Think of your ideal employee. What are the attributes or characteristics they possess?

-Job knowledge and competence might be a given, but what organisations really value about their best people is how they go about the job – managers would rather have someone who is less experienced, qualified or skilled as long as they display the desired behaviours.
+Job knowledge and competence might be a given, but what organisations really value about their best people is how they go about the job – managers would rather have someone who is less experienced, qualified or skilled as long as they display the desired attitudes and behaviours.

 Competency models are intended to put some structure and definition around those desired behaviours.
 A well defined competency model will allow you to:

 - Be clear on the specific behaviours your people need to possess now, and in the future, to reinforce the culture you want and enable the organisation to be successful.

 - Ensure your recruitment, performance management, development and talent management processes are aligned and measuring the right things.